hrshmistry/Video-Player/README.md

 }
 ```

-### here we added some video from assets and some from network
+### Here we added some video from assets and some from network

 ```
               VideosList(